Nicholas Carew (courtier): Early career

 Nicholas Carew was the son of Sir Richard Carew, Captain of Calais (1469 – May 23, 1520) and Malyn Oxenbridge, the daughter of Sir Robert Oxenbridge (1414 – 1486) of Brede, Sussex.
-When he was six years of age, he was placed in the household of the young King Henry VIII of England, and shared the King's education.
-In the early years of King Henry's reign, he came to prominence at court through his skill at jousting, and was renowned for his fearlessness.
+When he was six years of age, he was placed in the household of the future King Henry VIII of England, and shared Henry's education.
+In the early years of Henry's reign, Carew came to prominence at court through his skill at jousting, and was renowned for his fearlessness.
 By 1515, Carew's fame in the lists was such that the King provided him with his own tiltyard at Greenwich.
 He was knighted sometime before 1517.
 He was a prominent member of the Court and held the position of Master of the Horse, as well as other prominent offices such as Master of the Forests, Lieutenant of Ruysbank (guarding Calais harbour), and Chief Esquire of the King.
 He was a close friend of the King and was made a Knight of the Garter in 1536.

 Sir Nicholas was sent to France twice as part of a diplomatic mission, once in January 1521, and was reputedly well received by King Francis I of France.
 His second mission to France took place in 1524 to have English presence at the peace talks between King Francis and Charles V, Holy Roman Emperor.

 Carew was popular with King Henry VIII, who sought his company, but was known in his youth for being something of a rake.
 He was one of a number of King Henry's companions whom Cardinal Wolsey believed had too much influence over the King.
 In 1518, Wolsey managed to have Carew sent away from court, replacing him with his own protégé, Richard Pace.
 He soon returned, but was removed again, to Ruysbank Tower, Calais, in 1519, when he was also High Sheriff of Surrey and Sussex.
 In 1521 he was made constable of Wallingford Castle, together with the stewardship of Wallingford.
 Wolsey finally engineered Carew's dismissal from the Privy chamber, when he presented the Eltham ordinances of 1526.